PyO3/pyo3/guide/src/class.md

 # }
 ```

-If `SubClass` does not provide a baseclass initialization, the compilation fails.
+If `SubClass` does not provide a base class initialization, the compilation fails.
 ```rust,compile_fail
 # use pyo3::prelude::*;